 - Representation of CMBS special servicers in litigation involving yield maintenance minimums, recourse provisions, and springing guaranties.

 - Representation of bidders in connection with Section 363 asset sales in national Chapter 11 cases involving developers and national homebuilders.

 - Representation of secured lenders in enforcement of Article 9 security interests and commercially reasonable sales of collateral.

-Lynn is active in the Tampa Bay Bankruptcy Bar Association and is a member of the Executive Council of the Business Law Section of The Florida Bar.
-She is a former adjunct professor at her alma mater, Stetson University College of Law, where she earned her J.D. in 1983.
-Lynn also received an LL.M. in Taxation from the New York University School of Law in 1989.
+Lynn is active in the Tampa Bay Bankruptcy Bar Association and serves on The Florida Bar Executive Council as the 2015-2016 chair of the Bankruptcy/UCC Committee of the Business Law Section.
+She also served as the Section's former Communications Chair.
+Lynn is a former adjunct professor at her alma mater, Stetson University College of Law, where she earned her J.D. in 1983.
+She also received an LL.M. in Taxation from the New York University School of Law in 1989.